neogeny/TatSu/docs/use.rst

       --object-model, -g    generate object model from the class names given as rule arguments
-      --pretty, -p          generate a prettified version of the input grammar --pretty-lean         like --pretty, but without name: or ::Parameter annotations
+      --pretty, -p          generate a prettified version of the input grammar --pretty-lean         like --pretty, but without name: or [Parameter] annotations

     parse-time options: